 The Bowron Lakes canoe circuit attract an international crowd looking for adventure and solitude.
 You don’t have to paddle a canoe.
 A kayak is great too but take a kayak cart!

-Updated March 2021.
 This post includes some affiliate links.
-If you make a purchase via one of these links, I may receive a small commission at no extra cost to you.
+If you make a purchase via one of these links, I will receive a small commission at no extra cost to you.

 Bowron Lakes Canoe Circuit description

-The 116 km (72 mile) Bowron Lake Circuit is typically paddled over 7-10 days.
 The journey involves six major lakes and two rivers linked by numerous portages with the Cariboo Mountains serving as a backdrop.
 A canoe cart is highly recommended to make the portages tolerable.

 Reservations for the Bowron Lakes

 The Bowron Lakes Circuit opens on May 15th and remains open until September 30th.
 Visit in May, June and September for solitude but make reservations for summer.
-Reservations will open sometime in April 2022 for summer 2022.
-Reservations can be made up to two months of your arrival.
-You may need to present identification as reservations are not transferable.

-Be prepared for this canoe trip
+Be prepared on the Bowron Lakes canoe trip

 The weather is notoriously unpredictable.
 Rain, wind and thunderstorms are common and it can snow at any time of the year.
 Hypothermia is a real risk.